List of NHL franchise post-season droughts

-This article is a list of the active and all-time National Hockey League (NHL) franchise post-season appearance, post-season series win, Stanley Cup Finals and Stanley Cup droughts up to and including the 2022 Stanley Cup playoffs.
+Active and all-time National Hockey League (NHL) franchise post-season appearance, post-season series win, Stanley Cup Final and Stanley Cup droughts up to and including the 2025 Stanley Cup playoffs, are listed below.
 Those teams which have never made it in franchise history are listed by the season that they entered the league, either as a new franchise or when they merged into the NHL from the disbanded World Hockey Association (WHA) league.

-Note: These lists do not include the cancelled 2004–05 NHL season when calculating "number of seasons".
+These lists do not include the cancelled 2004–05 NHL season when calculating "number of seasons".

-Among the current thirty-two active NHL teams, twelve have never won the Stanley Cup, with the oldest of them being the Vancouver Canucks and the Buffalo Sabres (50 seasons).
-The longest Stanley Cup drought in NHL history belongs to the Toronto Maple Leafs (54 seasons), breaking a tie with the New York Rangers.
-New York ended their drought in 1994, while Toronto's drought is still active, as they have not made the Finals since winning the last Stanley Cup before the expansion era.
-Five teams have never reached the Stanley Cup Finals, with the oldest of them being the Winnipeg Jets/Arizona Coyotes franchise (41 seasons).
-Toronto's active 54-season drought from the Finals is the longest in NHL history.
-In 2010, the Chicago Blackhawks ended what was the second-longest Stanley Cup championship drought at 47 seasons (now the sixth-longest).
+Among the current 32 NHL teams, ten have never won the Stanley Cup, with the oldest of them being the Vancouver Canucks and the Buffalo Sabres (53 seasons).
+The longest Stanley Cup drought in NHL history belongs to the Toronto Maple Leafs (57 seasons).
+Five teams have never reached the Stanley Cup Finals, with the oldest of them being the Winnipeg Jets/Arizona Coyotes franchise (43 seasons).
+In 2010, the Chicago Blackhawks ended what was the second-longest Stanley Cup championship drought at 49 seasons (now the sixth-longest).
 The end of that drought was the first of three consecutive years in which one of the eleven longest such droughts was broken (Chicago Blackhawks in 2010, Boston Bruins in 2011, and Los Angeles Kings in 2012).

-The Toronto Maple Leafs have the longest active playoff series win drought at 17 seasons.
-The Florida Panthers had the longest playoff series win drought in league history at 24 seasons.
-The Buffalo Sabres have the longest active drought for missing the playoffs at 11 consecutive seasons.
-It is also a league record.
+The Buffalo Sabres have the longest active playoff series win drought at 18 seasons and also have the longest active post-season appearance drought at 14 seasons, a league record.
+The Florida Panthers have the longest playoff series win drought in league history at 24 seasons, lasting from 1997 to 2022.

 Longest active droughts

 Post-season appearance droughts

 A postseason appearance drought is continued by not making the NHL playoffs after the regular season.
-Since the first round of the playoffs normally consists of eight series (sixteen teams) and there were thirty-two active teams in the NHL during the 2021–22 season, there are sixteen teams that did not make the most recent playoffs on this list.
+Since the first round of the playoffs normally consists of eight series (sixteen teams) and there were thirty-two active teams in the NHL during the 2024–25 season, there are sixteen teams that did not make the most recent playoffs on this list.

+Division championship droughts

+This is a list of the teams and the number of seasons since they have won the Division championship.
+This list does not include the division champions in the 2024–25 NHL season: the Toronto Maple Leafs, Vegas Golden Knights, Washington Capitals, and Winnipeg Jets.